-Yonge Street is an arterial street and will remain a primary street framed by buildings along the majority of its length through the Bernard KDA.
-The treatment of this street will serve to unify the Bernard KDA with the Regional Mixed Use Corridor to the north and south of the KDA.
+Yonge Street is an existing arterial street and will remain a primary street framed by buildings along the majority of its length through the Bernard KDA.
 Vehicular access to Yonge Street shall be limited and generally provided from collector or local streets where access consolidation is not feasible, to the satisfaction of York Region.

-- 1. Yonge Street shall be planned to have a maximum right-of-way width of 45 metres. - 2.
+- 1. Yonge Street shall have a maximum right-of-way width of 45 metres. - 2.
 Characteristics for Yonge Street in the Bernard KDA include: - a.
 Dedicated bus lanes in the centre median. - b.
 Two vehicle travel lanes in each direction. - c.
 Left turn lanes at signalized intersections. - d.
 2 metre minimum and 3 metre desired pedestrian space. - e.
 The pavement is marked at all signalized intersections to define pedestrian cross walks. - 3.
-The Town will work cooperatively with York Region to investigate the provision of on-street parking in offpeak hours. - 4.
+Pursuant to a comprehensive area-wide parking strategy, the City will work cooperatively with York Region to investigate the provision of on-street parking in off-peak hours. - 4.
 Development shall be designed to protect for a potential new signalized intersection on Yonge Street, north of Bernard Avenue, subject to the review of York Region.